MarkZsombor/Tic-tac-toe-React/README.md

 ## Scope of Project

-The goal of the project is to gain further experience with creating React apps by following an official React.
+The goal of the project is to gain further experience with creating React apps by following an official React tutorial.

 ## Getting Started